Politics of Sri Lanka: 2024 parliamentary election

+National

 Administrative divisions

-Local government is divided into two parallel structures, the civil service, which dates to colonial times, and the provincial councils, which were established in 1987.
+The local government is divided into two parallel structures, the civil service, which dates back to colonial times, and the provincial councils, established in 1987.

-Civil Service Structure
+Civil Service structure

-The country is divided into 25 districts, each of which has a district secretary (the GA, or Government Agent) who is appointed.
-Each district comprises 5–16 divisions, each with a DS, or divisional secretary, again, appointed.
-At a village level Grama Niladari (Village Officers), Samurdhi Niladari (Development Officers) and agriculture extension officers work for the DSs.
+The country is divided into 25 districts, each of which has a district secretary (the government agent or GA) who is appointed.
+Each district has 5–16 divisions, each with a divisional secretary who is also appointed.
+At a village level, Grama Niladari (Village Officers), Samurdhi Niladari (Development Officers) and agriculture extension officers all work for their respective divisional secretaries.

 Provincial Council structure

-Under the Indo-Sri Lankan Accord of July 1987—and the resulting 13th amendment to the constitution—the Government of Sri Lanka agreed to devolve some authority to the provinces.
-Provincial councils are directly elected for 5-year terms.
+Under the Indo-Sri Lanka Accord signed in 1987 and the subsequent 13th Amendment to the Constitution, the Government of Sri Lanka agreed to devolve some authority to the provinces.
+Provincial councils are directly elected for five-year terms.
 The leader of the council majority serves as the province's Chief Minister with a board of ministers; a provincial governor is appointed by the president.

 The Provincial Councils have full statute making power with respect to the Provincial Council List, and shared statute making power respect to the Concurrent List.
 While all matters set out in the Reserved List are under the central government.

+Despite the existence of the 13th amendment, provincial council elections have not been held since 2014.